Virginia Tech® home

 • How was this individual recruited/identified/selected?

-• PhD awarded in last five years with a minimum of one year of postdoctoral eligibility remaining.
+• PhD awarded in last 5 years with a minimum of 1 year of postdoctoral eligibility remaining.

 • Candidate’s PhD is in progress or has not yet been awarded.
 PhD must be awarded by the effective date on the Terms of Faculty Offer in order to begin salaried employment.
 Hiring department is responsible for verification of degree completion.

-• The identified candidate is named in the research grant or is listed as PI or Co-PI.
+• Research Only: The identified candidate is named in the research grant or is listed as PI or Co-PI.
 Department must provide documentation.

-• The identified candidate previously worked on the project in a significant role and continuation of personnel is critical to the success of the project (short-term wage employment is not sufficient for this exemption).
-Department must provide explanation.
+• Research Only: The identified candidate previously worked on the project in a significant role and continuation of personnel is critical to the success of the project (short-term wage employment is not sufficient for this exemption).
+Department must explain.

-• The identified candidate is the leading expert in the field and has no viable competitors.
-Department must provide explanation.
+• T&R - A/P Only: The identified candidate is the leading expert in the field and has no viable competitors.
+Department must explain.

-• Position is one year or less or is salaried part-time.
-If position goes beyond 1 year, the department must do a competitive search.
+• T&R - A/P Only: Position is one year or less or is salaried part-time.
+If position goes beyond one year, the department must do a competitive search.

-• The identified candidate is the only one possessing the unusual set of experience and skills required for the position (ranks of research associate and project associate are not eligible for this exemption).
-Department must provide explanation.
+• T&R - A/P - Research: The identified candidate is the only one possessing the unusual set of experience and skills required for the position (ranks of research associate and project associate are not eligible for this exemption).
+Department must explain.

-• Candidate is a dual career hire.
-The guidelines on dual career appointments issued by the Office of the Provost is available on the dual career site.
-(Provost approval is required).
+• T&R - A/P - Research: Candidate is a dual career hire; Provost approval is required.
 Must include primary hire and their department.